-The place that brought back Soul music all-nighters after the closure of other locations (primarily The Twisted Wheel) was the Wigan Casino.
-It became the 1970’s epicentre for Northern Soul all-nighters.
+The venue that brought back Soul music all-nighters after the closure of other locations (primarily The Twisted Wheel in Manchester) was the Wigan Casino.
+It became the 1970’s epicentre for Northern Soul all night dance sessions.

 After the closure of Manchester clubs like The Twisted Wheel (and The Blue Note), the soul all Nighter scene moved to Wigan after a few months at the Torch.
-Here the search for ever more obscure recordings became more of the fashion than the original wider known recordings.
+Here the search for ever more obscure recordings became more the fashion rather than the original wider known recordings.

 Today Northern Soul is experiencing another revival.
 In the past the Northern Soul musical appeal has focused mainly upon up tempo sounds.

 I suspect that as these aging fans slow down (like us older original Wheel survivors) they will ‘discover’ some of the slower richer soul in many an overlooked soul ballad.
 Slow soulful numbers were always popular in the 1960’s, many of which are listed in this database.

 What an Amazon reviewer said about this CD: ‘I love these northern soul compilations.
 Apart from the “beats per minute” requirement, then pretty much anything can end up on them.
 In the seventies these records certainly widened my taste in music and made me sweat in a wild blaze of euphoria on the dance floor’.